ahri/ahri.github.io/_posts/2014-08-05-upubsub---a-micro-pubsub-implementation-for-nodejs.md

 heh.
-So I did this as a product of my need for an eventing system for one of my secret side-projects, built using the CQRS and Event-Sourcing paradigms, for which I needed a simple pubsub as my output.
+So I did this as a product of my need for an eventing system for one of my secret side-projects, built using the CQRS and Event-Sourcing paradigms, for which I needed a simple PubSub as my output.
 This grew slightly when I implemented a simple Event Store and needed to latch onto all of the events that pass through the system.